 Many will be surprised to discover that there is no clear yes or no answer in respect to vehicle warranties.
 Many assume that any alterations or services they have done to their vehicle outside of the dealership will automatically void their warranty.
 This is not true, and there are laws in Canada to protect against this.
-The Canadian law that encompasses this is the Consumer Protection Acts.
+The Canadian law that encompasses this is the Consumer Protection Act.
 In the US it is the Magnuson-Moss Warranty Act.
 These consumer protections are very similar.
 But, as can be seen in the answers to some specific alterations there can be exceptions.

 Will Non-Dealer Oil Changes Void the Vehicle Warranty?

 Most new vehicles come with an owner’s manual that contains a lot of information.
 Some of which may deal with aftermarket parts.
 There may be clauses in the manual pertaining to the warranty.
 Ones that state that the use of aftermarket parts that do not meet the OEM standards could void the warranty.
 However, the consensus is that the majority of garages are meeting OEM standards.
-They do this by using approved materials which includes oil brands and filters.
+They do this by using approved materials which include oil brands and filters.
 But, it is up to the vehicle owner to confirm this.
 The vehicle owner that is sure that OEM standards are being implemented complies with the clauses in the owner’s manual.
 Those that pertain to the warranty.

 Does Changing the Exhaust System Void the Vehicle Warranty?